dublr/dublr/README.md

 ## Contract info

+Dublr contract deployment details:

-* The Dublr smart contract is deployed at address: `TODO`
+* Address: `TODO`.
+The source code of the Dublr smart contract can be verified to be the same as the source code in this GitHub repository using Etherscan. `TODO`
-* The Dublr contract was deployed on `TODO date`, starting the clock on the [mint price schedule](contracts/main/Dublr#getting-the-current-mint-price).
+* Deployment date: `TODO date` (starts the clock on the [mint price schedule](contracts/main/Dublr#getting-the-current-mint-price))
-* The initial mint price is 0.000005 ETH per DUBLR (`initialMintPriceETHPerDUBLR_x1e9 == 5000`).
+* Initial mint price: is `0.000005` ETH per DUBLR (`initialMintPriceETHPerDUBLR_x1e9 == 5000`)
+* Supply:
-* Owner/deployer's initial mint amount: 2B DUBLR (10k ETH equiv at 0.000005 ETH per DUBLR).
-All other supply is minted on demand.
+  * Initial mint amount by the creator of Dublr: 2B DUBLR (equivalent to 10k ETH at the initial mint price of 0.000005 ETH per DUBLR).
-* The source code of the Dublr smart contract can be verified to be the same as the source code in this GitHub repository using Etherscan. `TODO`
+  * All other supply is minted on demand.

+The Dublr smart contract is intentionally deployed as a *non-proxied contract*, so the code is not changeable or upgradeable by the creator of Dublr after deployment.

+* This decision was made in order to increase the security of the deployed Dublr smart contract (since it cannot be changed after deployment).
+The decision was made only after thorough an enormous amount of development effort, testing, correctness proofs, and internal auditing, and only after two extensive third-party security audits were passed.
+* Non-proxied contracts are far more secure than proxied contracts, as long as the code has passed extensive unit testing and thorough third-party security audits.
+Proxied contracts are only more secure in the long run, if the developers have put in far less effort up front to ensure the code is complete and correct, and plan to simply fix issues as they arise, through ongoing development effort.

 ## Fees

+**Buyer fees:** There are no market taker fees for buying tokens listed on the built-in DEX.
+All ETH that is spent to mint new tokens is collected as a nonrefundable minting fee.

-The market maker fee (subtracted from the sale price of sellers' tokens, i.e. deducted from the ETH amount sent from buyer to seller) is 0.15% of the sell order price.
-This fee is less than the sum of the market maker fee (0.1%) plus the market taker fee (an additional 0.1%) charged by Binance's for their non-VIP trading tier (0.2% total fees per trade) and half the size of Uniswap's fees (0.3%).
+**Seller fees:** A nonrefundable market maker fee of 0.15% is subtracted from the ETH amount transferred from the buyer to the seller when tokens are bought.
+This fee is lower than most DEX fees, e.g. 0.3% for Uniswap, and lower than the total fee for most centralized exchange fees, e.g. 0.2% for Binance (0.1% market maker fee plus 0.1% market taker fee).

-Additionally, all ETH value used to mint new tokens via the `buy()` function are charged as a minting fee, which is an irreversible exchange of ETH for DUBLR.

-Fees are sent to the owner/creator of the Dublr contract.
-Fees are charged irreversibly, as the cost of services performed by the Dublr smart contract, and no refunds will be given.

-The value in ETH of any purchased tokens can only be reclaimed by selling the Dublr tokens on the built-in DEX, or on another DEX such as UniSwap.
-Selling tokens may incur losses, as the exchange rate fluctuates due to market forces.
-No promise of increase in value or return on investment, and no promise of avoidance of loss or damage, is made or implied by the owner/creator of the Dublr contract.
-(See next section.)
+Collected fees are not used to fund any ongoing develompent, maintenance, or promotion of the Dublr smart contract (see [Legal Agreement and Disclaimers](https://github.com/dublr/dublr/blob/main/LEGAL.md)).

 # LEGAL AGREEMENT AND DISCLAIMERS

-By electing to mint, buy, sell, gift, transmit, store, or otherwise use Dublr tokens (collectively, by using the Dublr token, or by using any functionality implemented by the Dublr smart contract), you agree to all terms of the [Legal Agreement and Disclaimers](LEGAL.md).
+By electing to mint, buy, sell, gift, transmit, store, or otherwise use Dublr tokens (collectively, by using the Dublr token, or by using any functionality implemented by the Dublr smart contract), you agree to all terms of the [Legal Agreement and Disclaimers](https://github.com/dublr/dublr/blob/main/LEGAL.md).

 # Author